These are general instructions for what to do if you encounter unusual marine debris on a shoreline or at sea.

 The Coast Guard notifies mariners of potential hazardous situations as well as navigational disruptions via broadcast Notice to Mariners (BNMs), which can be heard via VHF radio on channel 16 and 22A.
 Up-to-date Broadcast Notice to Mariners are included in a weekly, published Local Notice to Mariners (LNMs), which can be viewed on the CG NAVCEN website.
 Anyone can sign up for automatic notification of weekly LNMs (organized by the districts) from this website.

 In certain circumstances, the Coast Guard may also mark obstructions to advise vessel traffic of potential hazards to navigation.
 Mariners can also contact their local Coast Guard sector or Coast Guard station and ask if there are any known navigational hazards in the area.

-NOAA and other federal agencies have worked with states and local communities to develop planning guides, which include response protocols under various scenarios.
-These plans include guidance for mitigating marine debris that may be a hazard to navigation, substantial pollution threat, carry invasive species, and threaten public safety or health.
+NOAA and other federal agencies have also worked with states and local communities to develop planning guides, which include response protocols under various scenarios.
+These plans include guidance for mitigating marine debris that may be a hazard to navigation, a substantial pollution threat, carry invasive species, and threaten public safety or health.

 There are many ways communities or individuals can help:

 - Clean up